Categories

 “When you lose everything, and I mean everything, you sit there in this empty room in the dark, and the only person who can get you out is you.” — Mickey Rourke

 It’s his birthday today.
-It’s hard to express what he meant to actors coming up at a certain time.
-It’s hard to express it without sounding hyperbolic.
-But he was an enormously meaningful figure.
-His work was so exciting we … Continue reading
+It’s hard to fully express what he meant to actors who came up at a certain time.
+You’ll sound hyperbolic.
+But as a young actor, he was SUCH a meaningful figure.
+I was obsessed with his … Continue reading

 This Could Be A Total Bust, or Mickey Rourke Inside The Actor’s Studio, by Brendan O’Malley